Romania reelects President Klaus Iohannis | DW | 24.11.2019

 Incumbent Klaus Iohannis scored a resounding victory in the second round of Romania's presidential election, according to exit polls.
-His reelection is seen as confirming the country's pro-European trajectory.
+Iohannis has pledged to fight corruption after the center-left PSD government fell.

 Read more: Romania: Seeking a return to normality